 - Outstanding Contribution to Emergency Management

-Each year, provincial, territorial and federal governments may present awards in each category to deserving individuals or groups of up to 20 individuals.
+During the nomination period, provincial, territorial and federal governments may present awards in each category to deserving individuals or groups of up to 20 individuals.

-Nomination processes vary by province and territory, and by award category.
-Public Safety Canada accepts federal nominations for Search and Rescue for all jurisdictions as well as federal nominations for all categories.
-Provincial and territorial governments lead their own nomination processes for the Resilient Communities, Youth, and Outstanding Contribution to Emergency Management categories in their jurisdictions.
+Nomination processes vary by province and territory and by award category.
+Provincial and territorial governments are leading the nomination process for the Resilient Communities, Youth, and Outstanding Contribution to Emergency Management categories in their jurisdictions.